-After graduating from the New Zealand School of Dance in 2009, Loughlan joined the Royal New Zealand Ballet and began creating small works alongside his performance career.
-He became the first recipient of the Ballet Foundation of New Zealand’s Harry Haythorne Choreographic Award in 2015 and was awarded Creative New Zealand’s Tup Lang Choreographic Award in 2016, travelling to Toronto to stage his work at the Assemblée Internationale.
+He began to develop a choreographic practice alongside his performance career and distinguished himself as a considerable talent in 2015, when he became the first recipient of the Ballet Foundation of New Zealand’s Harry Haythorne Choreographic Award.
+Prior was awarded Creative New Zealand’s Tup Lang Choreographic Award in 2016 and travelled to Toronto to stage his work at the Assemblée Internationale in 2017.

 Loughlan was appointed as Choreographer in Residence with the Royal New Zealand Ballet in 2018.

 In 2019, Loughlan retired from a full-time performance career, becoming a Principal Character Artist with the RZNB, and premiered the highly acclaimed Hansel and Gretel, his first full length production.
 The ballet included designs by stage and screen icon Kate Hawley and a specially commissioned score by composer Claire Cowan, co-creator of LolCo Arts and Prior’s long-time artistic partner.